• Customer service hotline:

 IIT which uses sterilization caused by the maternally inherited endosymbiotic bacteria Wolbachia—is a promising alternative.
 An advantage of IIT is that Wolbachia-based sterilization has little or no effect on male mating competitiveness and survival.
 However, any Wolbavhia-infected females contaminated in the released females may cause population replacement, preventing further population suppression.

-Combined IIT/SIT
+Combined IIT-SIT

 - Baton, et al. 2021.
 Book chapter in Area-Wide Integrated Pest Management.